CycleChart: A Unified Consistency-Based Learning Framework for Bidirectional Chart Understanding and Generation: Experiments

 For chart schema parsing (\autoref{tab:CycleChart_schema}), CycleChart-7B again achieves the best performance, with the 3B version obtaining a strong result, highlighting the benefits of our training pipeline.
 Apart from CycleChart, general VLMs such as Gemini-2.5-pro and Gemini-2.5-flash also perform reasonably well on this task.
 ChartInstruct-LLaMA2, UniChart-chartqa-960, and TinyChart once again fail to follow the parsing instructions and cannot produce valid schemas.

-For chart data parsing (Table~\ref{tab:CycleChart_schema}), CycleChart-7B achieves an RNSS score of 95.29, significantly outperforming all existing models.
+For chart data parsing (\autoref{tab:CycleChart_schema}), we follow the pipeline described in \autoref{sec:training}: at test time the model first predicts a schema from the chart image, then extracts the data table conditioned on its own predicted schema (not the gold one).
+CycleChart-7B achieves an RNSS score of 95.29, significantly outperforming all existing models.
 The 3B variant also attains a strong score of 90.84, demonstrating the effectiveness of our consistency-based training in enhancing data extraction capabilities.
-Given larger model size and higher training data quality, proprietary VLMs like Gemini-2.5-pro and Claude-3.5-sonnet perform better than open-source chart-specific models.
+Given larger model sizes and higher training data quality, proprietary VLMs like Gemini-2.5-pro and Claude-3.5-sonnet perform better than open-source chart-specific models.
 ChartInstruct-LLaMA2 and unichart-chartqa-960 are unable to follow the parsing instructions effectively and thus fail to produce valid outputs for this task.

-For ChartQA (\autoref{tab:CycleChart_schema}), CycleChart-7B reaches 0.7550 EM, beyond the performance of proprietary VLMs such as GPT-4.1 and Gemini-2.5-Pro.
+For the ChartQA task (\autoref{tab:CycleChart_schema}), CycleChart-7B reaches 0.7550 EM, beyond the performance of proprietary VLMs such as GPT-4.1 and Gemini-2.5-Pro.
 The 3B variant achieves 0.6589 EM, slightly below GPT-4.1 and Gemini-2.5-Pro but clearly outperforming all open-source chart-specialized baselines.
-These results show that consistency-based training substantially enhances chart reasoning and enables CycleChart to achieve strong zero-shot performance across diverse chart question–answering scenarios.
+These results show that consistency-based training substantially enhances chart reasoning and enables CycleChart to achieve strong zero-shot performance across diverse chart question-answering scenarios.